wolfeidau/coffer/README.md

 # coffer

-This command line tool is will retrieve an encrypted coffer of data from an s3 bucket and create files on the local host.
+This command line tool is designed to simplify storage and retrieval of secrets in [Amazon Web Services](https://aws.amazon.com).

+It uses the following services:

+* [Simple Storage Service](https://aws.amazon.com/s3/) (S3) to store secrets encrypted in files
+* [Key Management Service](https://aws.amazon.com/kms/) (KMS) to manage encryption keys which encrypt/decrypt your secrets

 A typical use case for coffer is you have a docker container which needs to retrieve on startup some file based secrets and apply them prior to starting a service.
 This is quite common requirement with continuous integration agents running in docker containers.

-# coffer format
+# coffer bundle format

-The coffer file is a YAML file containing a list of files, there mode and some content.
-At the moment all files are created with the normal default of the running user.
+coffer uses a a YAML file file to package a bunch of files together.
+The format of this file is illustrated below.

+coffer has the ability to syncronise the files described in this bundle with the filesystem, creating/updating and changing the mode of the files.

 ```yaml
 files: